-Victaulic recommends refilling any nitrogen cylinder that is more than 5% below the fill pressure for which the system is designed.
+Victaulic recommends refilling any nitrogen cylinder that is more than 10%, corrected for temperature, below the fill pressure for which the system is designed.
 Cylinder valves are tested to have a leakage rate of less than 0.15% per year.